hindu-comm/weblogs/manasataramgini/2015/09/2015-09-02_pae1b987ini-xuanzang-and-tolkappiyae1b989-some-legends-and-history.md

 to fix the rules and correct improprieties (of usage).
-As he wandered about asking for the right ways, he encountered Īśvara-deva and recounted to him the plan of his undertaking. Īśvara-deva said, “Wonderful\!
+As he wandered about asking for the right ways, he encountered Īśvara-deva and recounted to him the plan of his undertaking. Īśvara-deva said, “Wonderful!
 I will assist you in this.”
 The ṛṣi, having received instruction, retired.
 He then labored incessantly and put forth all his power of mind.
 He collected a multitude of words (i.e. the Gaṇa-pāṭha), and made a book on letters which contained a thousand śloka-s; each